Introduction: Why Critical Thinking Matters in a Sanctuary Setting

 Helps Folks Minimize the Risk of Cultural Ostracism

-• Encourage folks to wait for their friends and family to ask about their sanctuary experience first.
-If they don’t inquire about it, it’s helpful to initiate conversation into this topic by saying something like, “When I was at this sanctuary today, I realized how little I actually knew about animal agriculture, and I had a real moment of awareness.
+- Encourage folks to wait for their friends and family to ask about their sanctuary experience first.
+If they don’t inquire about it, it’s helpful to initiate conversation into this topic by saying something like, “When I was at this sanctuary today, I realized how little I actually knew about animal agricultureThe human production and use of animals in order to produce animal products, typically for profit., and I had a real moment of awareness.
 It took me going there to realize that there are other ways to think about farmed animals”.

 Remember, it’s a Process!